 Rep. Stephanie Murphy (D-FL) similarly stated, “The ballot was fair and those who voted overwhelmingly chose statehood.
 In our democracy, only those who show up to vote get counted.”
 She added that she “will always support equality through statehood for the 3.4 million American citizens that reside in Puerto Rico.”

-Senator Ron Wyden (D-OR), who is the most senior Democrat on the Senate Finance Committee, emphasized that “[t]hose who stand to gain financially from a continuation of the status quo will seek to delegitimize the results of this federally authorized plebiscite.
+Senator Ron Wyden (D-OR) emphasized that “[t]hose who stand to gain financially from a continuation of the status quo will seek to delegitimize the results of this federally authorized plebiscite.
 I wrote the law making this plebiscite possible so Congress could get a clear understanding of the wishes of the American citizens of Puerto Rico.
 They have now sent a clear and unambiguous message that they want to transition from a territory to a state.
 Congress needs to begin looking at ways to fulfill the wishes of these fellow Americans, as it has for all previous territories that voted for statehood.”

 Rep. Joaquin Castro (D-TX) said simply, “Puerto Rico should be admitted as a state to the United States.”